Homolovi II Archaeological Site - 4 Things to Know Before Visiting

 The Painted Desert is a United States desert of badlands in the Four Corners area, running from near the east end of Grand Canyon National Park and southeast into Petrified Forest National Park.
 It is most easily accessed from the north portion of Petrified Forest National Park.
 The Painted Desert is known for its brilliant and varied colors: these include the more common red rock, but also shades of lavender.

-Discover More Attractions in Navajo County, Where Homolovi II Archaeological Site Is Located
+Discover More Attractions in Navajo County, Home of Homolovi II Archaeological Site

 Navajo County is in the northern part of the U.S. state of Arizona.
 It contains parts of the Hopi Indian reservation, the Navajo Nation, and Fort Apache Indian Reservation, one of the largest contiguous ponderosa pine forest in North America.